VCCT-PROG7312-2025-G3/st10306957-PROG7312-POE/README.md

 ### Adding New Features

 1. To implement the "Local Events and Announcements" or "Service Request Status" features:
-   - Enable the corresponding buttons in `Form1.cs`
+   - I am going to enable the corresponding buttons in `Form1.cs`
-   - Create new forms for each feature
+   - I am going to create new forms for each feature
-   - Implement the required functionality
+   - I will implement the required functionality

-2. To modify the issue reporting workflow:
-   - Edit the `ReportIssueForm` class
-   - Update the `IssueReport` model if additional fields are needed

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## Support

-For support, please contact the development team or open an issue in the repository.